Towards Explaining Distribution Shifts: Explaining Shifts via Transport Maps

 The underlying assumption of distribution shift is that there exists a relationship between the source and target distributions.
 From a distributional standpoint, we can view distribution shift as a \emph{movement}, or transportation, of samples from the source distribution $\sourceD$ to the target distribution $\targetD$.
 Thus, we can capture this relationship between the distributions via a transport map $T$ from the source distribution to the target, i.e., if $\xvec \sim \sourceD$, then $T(\xvec) \sim \targetD$.
 If this mapping is understandable to an operator investigating a distribution shift, this can serve as an explanation to the operator on what changed between the environments; thus allowing for more effective reactions to the shift.
-Therefore, we claim a shift explanation to be: \emph{an interpretable transport map $T$ which approximately maps a source distribution $\sourceD$ onto a target distribution $\targetD$ such that $\Tpush \sourceD \approx \targetD$}.
-Similar to ML model interpretability \cite{molnar2020interpretable}, an interpretable map can either be one that is intrinsically interpretable (\autoref{subsec:intrinsically-interpretable-transportation-maps}) or a mapping which is explained via post-hoc methods such as sets of input-output pairs (\autoref{ssec:counterfactual-examples}).
+Therefore, in this work, we define a distribution shift explanation as: \emph{finding an interpretable transport map $T$ which approximately maps a source distribution $\sourceD$ onto a target distribution $\targetD$ such that $\Tpush \sourceD \approx \targetD$}.
+Similar to ML model interpretability \cite{molnar2020interpretable}, an interpretable map can either be one that is intrinsically interpretable (\autoref{subsec:intrinsically-interpretable-transportation-maps}) or a mapping that is explained via post-hoc methods such as sets of input-output pairs (\autoref{ssec:counterfactual-examples}).